-I read a piece that Tony Avent of Plant Delights Nursery wrote in his April newsletter about some people being “controlling” gardeners while others are “gambling” gardeners.
+I read a piece that Tony Avent of Plant Delights Nursery wrote a few years ago about some people being “controlling” gardeners while others are “gambling” gardeners.
 I really thought it was spot on, and I can say I’ve worked with both types.

 Of course, many of us gamble each year, planting marginally hardy plants that have done fine with our mild winters of past years.
 Boy, can some winters give us a whammy though!

 I really liked this comment from Tony Avent, “Controlling folks want everything to work out just as the gardening books say, and struggle when plants don’t do exactly that, while the gamblers take a chance, try new things and hope for the best.

 For the gamblers if things don’t work out quite as expected, it’s an opportunity for something new, rather than a failure.
 Personally, I like the gamblers approach to gardening much better, and think it causes a lot less anxiety!
 So, what’s the point?
 The point is to relax and enjoy gardening, remembering that nature is always in charge.

 Life and death in the garden are no different than life and death outside the garden.
 Our options are to dwell on the sadness of death or celebrate the life that passed and embrace the next life that lies ahead.”

 With the beginning of a new planting season, my personal outlook is going to be that of looking on my gardening efforts as a joy and an opportunity to not only beautify my landscape and surroundings but to nourish my soul as well; and, if there are failures, that will be part and parcel of the process.
 Some of my best plant combinations have been happy accidents!

 The pictures here are of my garden – plants are allowed to self seed, failures are yanked out, and plants that strike my fancy are tucked in here and there where I think they might look good.
 It wouldn’t make anyone’s list of a perfectly designed space, but it’s mine and that’s how you should treat yours too.